nelolik/base-shop-application/README.md

 # base-shop-application
-Barebone of a bckend microservice application with online store functionality.
+Barebone of a backend microservice application with online store functionality.